szabo-tibor/cam-scan/README.md

 # cam-scan
 Find interesting internet-exposed cameras through the Shodan API.
 This script will gather images from live hosts found on Shodan and present them in an HTML document.
+Great for showcasing the poor state of IoT security today.

 Install dependancies using the command:
 > pip install -r requirements.txt